learn-co-curriculum/reading-ios-intro-to-xcode/README.md

 ## Learning Objectives

-* Get acquainted with Xcode just enough to start playing with Swift.
+* Describe how Xcode allows for the creation of various iOS and Apple applications
-* Distinguish the four main areas of Xcode and how to find information printed to Console Output Viewer.
+* Distinguish the four main areas of Xcode and how to find information printed to Console Output Viewer
-* Say hello to the iOS Simulator.
+* Run a simple application in Xcode

 ## What is Xcode?